Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Theoretical Framework: Additional Details and Proofs

 The saturation problem follows~\citet{godeysmall}.
 Let $r$ denote the dimension of the final-layer representation (equivalently, an upper bound on the rank of the output head).
 The final linear layer maps an $r$-dimensional representation to a distribution over a vocabulary of size $V$, which can be viewed as learning a low-rank approximation $W_r \in \mathbb{R}^{V \times r}$ of a theoretically optimal, high-rank matrix $W^*$.

 \begin{lemma}[Inherent Performance Gap, from~\citet{godeysmall}] Let $W^*$ be the optimal language modeling head, with singular values $\{\sigma_i\}_{i=1}^V$.
-Any model with a linear head of rank at most $r$ incurs a minimal loss gap, where the approximation error is lower-bounded by the discarded spectral energy:
+Any model with a linear head of rank at most $r$ incurs a rank-constrained approximation error equal to the discarded spectral energy:

-When $r$ is small relative to the intrinsic rank of $W^*$, this gap can be substantial, leading to performance saturation. \end{lemma}
+When $r$ is small relative to the intrinsic rank of $W^*$, this approximation gap can be substantial and can produce saturation-related loss. \end{lemma}

 To quantify the spectral structure of the language modeling head during training, we use singular entropy as a diagnostic~\citep{godeysmall}.
 Let $\{\sigma_i\}_{i=1}^r$ denote the singular values of the head matrix $W$, normalized to form a probability distribution $p_i = \sigma_i / \sum_j \sigma_j$.
 The singular entropy is defined as the Kullback-Leibler divergence between this distribution and the uniform distribution: